rodmcnew/RcmUser/README.md

             'ResourceProviders' => array(
                 /*
                  * RcmUserAccess
-                 * This module inject some of this modules resources.
+                 * This module inject some of this module's resources.
                  */
                 'RcmUserAccess' => 'RcmUser\Provider\RcmUserAclResourceProvider',
             ),